HallaSurvivor/Blog/_posts/2022-01-05-error-bounds-for-probability-sums.md

 (especially because $\sin$ is _much_ better behaved than your average bounded locally lipschitz function).

-So let's try it on a more difficult function.
+So let's try it on a more difficult function[^4].
 What if we try to approximate $\sin(1/(0.001 + x))$ at $x = 0.1$.
 (We have to perturb things a little bit so the code doesn't divide by $0$ anywhere).